“Gentle and reverent” Apologetics

 1 Peter 3:15 -- always be prepared to give a reasoned defense for the hope that is within you, yet with gentleness and reverence.

 Regarding demeanor, the best (if predictable) nutshell advice to give newcomers to apologetics is this: strive to win your interlocutor's love and respect.2 This means treating him/her as a responsible fellow investigator, like yourself.
+(One recalls Jesus's command to treat others the way we want to be treated.)
 There is a lot of common sense involved in the implementation of this,3 but in the heat of the moment what is otherwise obvious can easily be forgotten, or at least can be extremely hard to implement.
 In addition to good ol' fashioned training and experience, the following three tips can help.
 Notice that they center around building and maintaining a cordial atmosphere.

 It is praiseworthy to be bold/fearless in preaching Christ,4 but in private apologetics discussions, acting self-assured about your controversial points is a turn-off.5 Apologists have different personality types, and so while some might be able to make it work, it will normally paint you as close-minded, which both discredits you and inspires in your partner a corresponding competitiveness.

 First, it makes mistakes personal; your otherwise friendly errors suddenly become rivalrous and humiliating embarrassments.

 Second, it sabotages your ability to fairly see/admit both the weaknesses in your reasoning and the strengths in your interlocutor's.

 Third, it will tend to sabotage your interlocutor's ability to be fair as well, which debilitates the conversation further.
 It sours any fruit that might have come from the exchange.

 As for how to not act self-assured, the more tense a conversation becomes, the more you should be employing these three principles: